dietrich-stein/awesome-evolution-simulators/readme.md

 ## New Links (Uncategorized)

-- [The Life Engine](https://github.com/MaxRobinsonTheGreat/LifeEngine) - A cellular automaton designed to simulate the long term processes of biological evolution. `JavaScript`
+- [The Life Engine](https://github.com/MaxRobinsonTheGreat/LifeEngine) - A cellular automaton designed to simulate the long term processes of biological evolution.

 <!-- END CONTENT -->